smileyan/eopl-clojure/doc/ch5.md

       An expression subject to lazy evaluation is not evaluated until its value is required and, once evaluated, is never reevaluated.

+      syntax: (delay expr)
+      returns: a promise
+      procedure: (force promise)
+      returns: result of forcing promise
+      libraries: (rnrs r5rs)

+      The first time a promise created by delay is forced (with force), it evaluates expr, "remembering" the resulting value.
+      Thereafter, each time the promise is forced, it returns the remembered value instead of reevaluating expr.

+      delay and force are typically used only in the absence of side effects, e.g., assignments, so that the order of evaluation is unimportant.

+      The benefit of using delay and force is that some amount of computation might be avoided altogether if it is delayed until absolutely required.
+      Delayed evaluation may be used to construct conceptually infinite lists, or streams.
+      The example below shows how a stream abstraction may be built with delay and force.
+      A stream is a promise that, when forced, returns a pair whose cdr is a stream.

+        (define stream-car
+          (lambda (s)
+            (car (force s))))

+        (define stream-cdr
+          (lambda (s)
+            (cdr (force s))))

+        (define counters
+          (let next ([n 1])
+            (delay (cons n (next (+ n 1))))))

     Section 5.8.
 Multiple Values